nickbrandt/GitLab/doc/topics/autodevops/stages.md

-By default, all Kubernetes pods are [non-isolated](https://kubernetes.io/docs/concepts/services-networking/network-policies/#isolated-and-non-isolated-pods), meaning that they will accept traffic to and from any source.
+By default, all Kubernetes pods are [non-isolated](https://kubernetes.io/docs/concepts/services-networking/network-policies/#isolated-and-non-isolated-pods), and accept traffic to and from any source.
 You can use [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to restrict connections to and from selected pods, namespaces, and the Internet.